-- Any individual who believes that a residential student is missing should report that concern to Public Safety. - Any faculty or staff member outside of Public Safety who receives such a report will immediately pass the information to the Public Safety. - The Public Safety, upon receiving the report, will first check to see if the student completed a Notice of Absence from Residence notification (discussed in more
+- 1. Any individual who believes that a residential student is missing should report that concern to the Office of Public Safety. - 2.
+Any faculty or staff member outside of the Office of Public Safety who receives such a report will immediately pass the information to the Office of Public Safety. - 3.
+The Office of Public Safety, upon receiving the report, will first check to see if the student completed a Notice of Absence from Residence notification (discussed in more detail below).
+If the student's absence is not accounted for, or the duration of reported absence exceeds the time period stated in the notice, the Office of Public Safety will initiate an investigation and attempt to obtain all reasonably necessary information.
+This will typically include descriptions of the student and what they were wearing when last seen, any individuals with whom the student may be, vehicle description, information about the student's habits and patterns and any concerns about the student's physical or mental well being.
+The Office of Public Safety will obtain a photo, if available; the student's class schedule and emergency contact information from the Registrar; and the student's assigned College residence address from the Residential Living & Learning.

-- detail below).
-If the student's absence is not accounted for, or the duration of reported absence exceeds the time period stated in the notice, Public Safety will initiate an investigation and attempt to obtain all reasonably necessary information.
-This will typically include descriptions of the student and what he or she was wearing when last seen, any individuals with whom the student may be, vehicle description, information about the student's habits and patterns and any concerns about the student's physical or mental well being.
-Public Safety will obtain a photo, if available; the student's class schedule and emergency contact information from the Registrar; and the student's assigned College residence address from Residential Life. - 4.
-Public Safety will conduct a quick, but thorough, search of campus buildings, campus-owned residential facilities, and parking lots.
-The Public Safety check access card logs to determine the last time the student's I.D. card was used and to review surveillance videos.
+- 4. The Office of Public Safety will conduct a quick, but thorough, search of campus buildings, campus-owned residential facilities, and parking lots.
+The Office of Public Safety will also contact Information Technology to check access card logs to determine the last time the student's I.D. card was used and to review surveillance videos.
 Public Safety will notify appropriate campus staff to aid in the search for the student as needed and will contact known friends and acquaintances to try to ascertain the student's whereabouts. - 5.
-If the Public Safety determines from the report (e.g., witnesses abduction) that the student is a missing person, or when the search efforts described above do not locate the student, Public Safety will contact the appropriate local law enforcement agency to report the student as a missing person.
+If the Office of Public Safety determines from the report (e.g., witnesses abduction) that the student is a missing person, or when the search efforts described above do not locate the student, the Office of Public Safety will contact the appropriate local law enforcement agency to report the student as a missing person.
 The local law enforcement agency will then take charge of the investigation. - 6.
-No later than 24 hours after determining that a residential student is missing, the College of Law through the dean unless otherwise designated will notify the student's emergency contact (for students 18 and over) or the parent/guardian (for students under 18).
+No later than 24 hours after determining that a residential student is missing, Stetson University through the dean unless otherwise designated will notify the student's emergency contact (for students 18 and over) or the parent/guardian (for students under 18).